Planes, Trains and Automobiles

 July 26, 1930 cover by Helen Hokinson.

 Such was the case when Admiral Richard Byrd returned from his Antarctic expedition, during which he conducted a number of geological studies.
-Ever ready to tweak a senator’s nose, the New Yorker’s James Thurber imagined an exchange between Byrd and a U.S. Senate subcommittee that was more interested in exploitable commodities than in scientific discoveries:
+Ever ready to tweak a senator’s nose, The New Yorker’s James Thurber imagined an exchange between Byrd and a U.S. Senate subcommittee that was more interested in exploitable commodities than in scientific discoveries:

 HMMM, NO OIL HERE…Richard Byrd’s expedition building their “Little America” encampment at the South Pole in 1928. (osu.edu)

-One passage of particular interest in this imaged exchange dealt with the speed of climate change in relation to potential mineral extraction…
+One passage of particular interest in this imagined exchange dealt with the speed of climate change in relation to potential mineral extraction…

 BIRDS MEET BYRD…Admiral Richard Byrd onboard the USS Bear during his second expedition to the South Pole.
 (Wikipedia)